Smooth times of a flow in dimension 1: Proofs of Theorems and

 \begin{proposition}[Hadamard's convexity inequalities] Let $r_1$, $r_2$ and $r_3 \in \N$ with $r_3 \ge r_2 \ge r_1$ and $r_1 \neq r_3$.
 There is a constant $C$ depending only on $r_3$ such that for every $\varphi \in C^{r_3}(\T^1)$,

 \end{proposition}

-This (applied to $r_1=0$, $r_2=p$ and $r_3=l$) directly implies the following statement, a key ingredient in the proof of the next Lemma \ref{l:12}, whose corollary \ref{c:12}, applied to smooth times of a $C^1$ flow, gives Corollary \ref{c:log}, which will be determinant in the calculations of the next sections.
-Lemma \ref{l:12} will, more generally, be very useful to control derivatives of composed maps, as one may imagine given the derivation formulas of Section \ref{sss:deriv}.
+This (applied to $r_1=0$, $r_2=p$ and $r_3=l$) directly implies the following statement, a key ingredient in the proof of the next Lemma \ref{l:12}, whose Corollary \ref{c:12}, applied to smooth times of a $C^1$ flow, gives Corollary \ref{c:log}, which will play a critical role in the calculations of the next sections.
+Lemma \ref{l:12} will, more generally, be very useful to control derivatives of composed maps (as one may imagine given the derivation formulas of Section \ref{sss:deriv}).
+Two instances of this are Lemmas \ref{l:comp} and \ref{l:short-it} (used respectively in the proofs of Proposition \ref{t:iteres} and Lemma \ref{l:prem-it} in Sections \ref{ss:iteres} and \ref{ss:gen}).